infi2122/PLC/README.md

 # PLC
-PLC program that receives data from MES and controls Shop Floor Simulator
+PLC program on Codesys that receives data from MES and controls Shop Floor Simulator.